Ah Louis in San Luis Obispo

 Ah Louis was born in Southern China

 According to Dr. Dan Krieger, Professor and SLO Tribune columnist, there was a sweet potato famine is his village, but since Ah Louis had sufficient money, he crossed the Pacific and landed in San Francisco.

 According to National Park Service, Ah Louis left China to escape the Taiping Rebellion and prospered in Washington and Oregon by searching for gold.

 End of Civil War (1860s):

-Met Captain John Hartford of the Pacific Transportation Company.
+Met Captain John Harford of the Pacific Transportation Company.
 The company had a railroad and maritime component.
 They had freighters traveling up and down the Pacific Coast searching for seaports with sufficient economic activity.
 Then, they would build wharves and narrow gauge railroads, to help transport agricultural sources and natural resources.